How to Remove Shrubs: DIY Methods, Costs, and When to Hire a Pro

 Don’t leave bare dirt.
 Bare soil erodes, grows weeds, and looks terrible.
 Options:

 Replant immediately.
 If you removed shrubs to upgrade your landscape, plant replacements the same week.
 The holes are already dug.
 Fall removal plus immediate replanting is the most efficient approach.
+If you pulled out old foundation shrubs and want to start fresh, check our front yard landscaping guide for layout ideas, or browse the best trees for front yards if you’re thinking about going bigger than shrubs this time.

 Mulch the area.
 A 3-4 inch layer of wood chip mulch suppresses weeds and improves soil while you decide on a permanent plan.